SDivyaAnisetty/Database-Design-Final-Project/Tourism-NovaScotia_DataMart.md

 #  *Tourism-Nova Scotia* Data Mart Analysis
-A step-by-step process of design, creation and loading of a Data Mart based on Tourism Analysis-Nova Scotia Nova Scotia is a popular getaway known for it's scenic beauty and calm pace of life.
-Being surrounded by water all around, it hosts vast greenery and picturesque locations starting from a world famous Cabot Trails, local wineries, cozy cottages etc.
+A step-by-step process of designing, creating and loading of a Data Mart based on Tourism Analysis-Nova Scotia Nova Scotia is a popular getaway known for its scenic beauty and calm pace of life.
+Being surrounded by water all around, it hosts vast greenery and picturesque locations starting from a world's famous Cabot Trails, local wineries, cozy cottages etc.

 This Data mart contains the Tourist data starting from 2006 to 2024.
 The source for this data is [Tourism Nova Scotia Visitation](https://data.novascotia.ca/Business-and-Industry/Tourism-Nova-Scotia-Visitation/n783-4gmh/data_preview) page from [Nova Scotia Government's Open Data Portal](https://data.novascotia.ca/)